m0saan/ft_services/README.md

 * Ft_services will introduce you to Kubernetes.
 You will discover cluster management and deployment with Kubernetes.
 You will virtualize a network and do "clustering".

-You will discover cluster deployment and management with Kubernetes.
-Kubernetes is a system for running thousands of containers in an automated, declarative, repeatable, and understandable way.
-It's how the biggest tech companies in the world run their web services.
-I will be providing some reference materials for you to use as you progress throughout exploring the world of k8s so that you can keep the complete Kubernetes picture in front of you as we cover each individual concept.

 ### Components

 - ```MetalLB```: Is a Load Balancer that manages external access to its services.
 It is the only entrance to the cluster.